michalroots/michalroots.github.io/_posts/2022-02-05-moonly-reviews.md

 tags: [documentation]
 ---

-Every 🌑 and 🌕 I sent a heartfelt electronic letter with whatever is alive in me right now.
+Every 🌑 and 🌕 I send a heartfelt electronic letter with whatever is alive in me right now.

 I've started in December 2020 and only skipped a few beats since then.
 It has become one of my favourite digital journaling practices (along with my [Moonly Videos](one-second-a-day)).